The Treatment Room

 Dysfunctional movement patterns form from injury–physical or emotional–and cause pain.
 These patterns can easily be re-programmed–imprinting new learnings of the motor control center of the brain replacing damaged patterns and, consequently, pain relief.

 Poor posture, poor flexibility, and repetitive movements pull the fascia into ingrained patterns.
-Adhesions form within the stuck and blocked fascial tissue like snags in a sweater, and make our bodies feel heavy, thick, uncomfortable, and run down.
+Adhesions form within the stuck and blocked fascial tissue like snags in a sweater, and make our bodies feel heavy, thick, and uncomfortable.
 The good news is that your fascia is incredibly malleable and has almost ridiculous self-healing abilities.

 Structural Integrative Specialist